mvolkmann/blog/src/lua.md

-`__tostring` which defines the string representation of a table, `__add` which defines how the `+` operator adds a value to a table, and `__index` which determines the value that should be returned when an attempt is made to access a missing key in a table.
+`__tostring` which defines the string representation of a table, `__add` which defines how the `+` operator adds a value to a table, and `__index` which determines the value that should be returned when an attempt is made to access a missing key.

 By default tables do not have a metatable.
-A metatable only becomes useful when it is assigned to a table.
+Metatables are only useful when they are assigned to a table.
 This is done with the `setmetatable(table, metatable)` function.
 The same metatable can be assigned to multiple tables.
+This allows them to share both functionality and data.

 The `setmetatable` function returns its first argument which is useful when a literal table is passed.